-In the following, we describe in more detail the network abstraction layer, tracking objects, and aggregate state.
+In the following, we describe in more detail the network abstraction layer, tracking objects, and aggregate state, then present an application example.

 2.1 Network Abstraction Layer

 Context labels abstract sensor groups for the programmer.
 The programmer is aware that a distributed computation, associated with the context label, is executed on multiple sensors in the vicinity of a tracked entity.
 The programmer, however, is not involved in managing the membership, leader election, and leader handoff in the sensor group.